simoxsimo/Jest-Testing/README.md

 To get a local copy up and running follow these simple example steps.
 * Clone the project - git clone https://github.com/simoxsimo/Jest-Testing.git if you have git installed, or download it from github
 * open locally and Navigate the Directory.
 The directory has the following structure:
- 1. A script folder that holds the class and dom scripts respectively.
+ 1. A scripts folder that holds the class and dom scripts respectively.
- 2. A style folder that holds the CSS style and the images folder.
+ 2. A tests folder that holds the test files for the previous scripts.
  3. A README file.

-### Usage
+### Install dependencies

 ```
-  run live server
+  npm install
 ```

 ### Run tests

 ```
-  npx eslint .
+  npm run test
 ```

 ### Built With
 This project was built using these technologies.
-* HTML5 and CSS3
-* Javascript
+* Javascript (Jest)

 <!-- CONTACT -->
 ## Authors